laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 The MVC `Module` class has been entirely removed from the package.

-> [!CAUTION] No Migration Path for MVC Applications
-> Integration with `laminas-mvc` is completely dropped.
+CAUTION: **No Migration Path for MVC Applications** Integration with `laminas-mvc` is completely dropped.
 There is no official upgrade path for legacy MVC applications because `laminas-mvc` will not be updated to support ServiceManager v4.
 Consequently, version 3.0+ of this component cannot be installed alongside the core MVC framework stack.

 ### Interface Namespace Extraction / Consolidation